Loft Conversion Guide

 What is a Loft Conversion?

-A professional installer will ensure your new loft meets all structural and safety requirements, giving you extra space that feels like a natural extension of your home.
+A loft conversion specialist will ensure your new loft meets all structural and safety requirements, giving you extra space that feels like a natural extension of your home.

 Is Your Loft Suitable for Conversion?

-• Roof Structure — Take a look at the shape and layout of your roof timbers.
-Traditional rafter roofs are common in pre-1960s homes and are ideal for conversion thanks to their steep pitch and open structure.
+• Roof Structure — Traditional rafter roofs are common in pre-1960s homes, and are ideal for conversion thanks to their steep pitch and open structure.
 Modern trussed roofs are found in most post-1960s homes and use “W”-shaped trusses that can make conversion more complex, often requiring additional structural work.

-If you're unsure about any of these, you can use MyJobQuote to get a quote from a loft conversion specialist near you, who will assess your lofts suitability for conversion.
+If you're unsure about anything, use MyJobQuote to get a quote from a loft conversion specialist near you who will assess your loft's suitability for conversion.

 Types of Loft Conversion

-Choosing the right type of conversion is the most important decision you'll make.
+Choosing the right type of loft conversion is the most important decision you'll make.
 It depends on your property type, your roof structure, and what you want to achieve.
-Here is a quick comparison of the four main types.

-Below is a list of the different types of loft conversion for you to consider:
+Here's a list of the different types of loft conversion and the space they're best for:

-Dormer Creating the most usable space, adding a bathroom, any house type.
-High (creates a new "box").
-Often falls under Permitted Development.
+Dormer Creates the most usable space, adding a bathroom, compatible with any house type High (creates a new "box") Often falls under PD

-Hip-to-Gable Semi-detached or detached homes with a "hipped" (sloped) side roof.
-High (replaces a sloped roof with a vertical wall).
-Often falls under Permitted Development.
+Hip-to-Gable Semi-detached or detached homes with a "hipped" (sloped) side roof High (replaces a sloped roof with a vertical wall) Often falls under PD

-Mansard Getting maximum space in conservation areas, terraced houses.
-High (creates a new, flat-roofed structure).
-Almost always requires planning permission.
+Mansard Getting maximum space in conservation areas and in terraced houses High (creates a new, flat-roofed structure) Almost always requires planning permission

 Want a custom price?